ItalyPaleAle/WithBlueInk/content/posts/2020-06-24-docker-and-docker-compose-on-raspberry-pi-os/index.md

 resourceBundle: docker-rpi
 ---

+> This article has been updated on November 14, 2021, for Raspbian Bullseye and for Docker Compose v2.

 At the end of May 2020, the Raspberry Pi Foundation [announced](https://www.raspberrypi.org/blog/latest-raspberry-pi-os-update-may-2020/) **Raspberry Pi OS**, the new official operating system for the mini-computer that is replacing Raspbian.

 The announcement also came with the news that Raspberry Pi OS is now available in a 64-bit variant, compatible with Raspberry Pi 3 and 4.
 This is in addition to the 32-bit variant that has been maintained since the early days.